ispyb/py-ispyb/docs/auth.md

 ## How to authentify

 To authentify their requests, users should get a py-ISPyB token.
-This token is provided by the `/auth/login` route with `GET` method and the following request headers:
+This token is provided by the `/auth/login` route with `POST` method and the following parameters in json body:

 -   **plugin** - name of the plugin to be used for authentication, as specified in configuration
 -   **username** _(optional)_